-The Savings Banks Group The Savings Banks Group is the oldest banking group in Finland consisting of 23 Savings Banks as well as entities providing products and services to the Savings Banks The Group has close to 500,000 customers and about 150 branch offices across Finland The main focus is on retail customers which comprise 74.5% of lending and is predominantly in form of mortgages.
-Other target groups include SMEs (18% of lending) and agricultural customers (7.5% of lending) The Group has close to a 5% market share in household lending and close to a 6% market share in household deposits.
-The market shares have been growing steadily over the past years At the end of 30 June 2017, the Savings Banks Group had 1,399 employees The Amalgamation of Savings Banks The 23 Savings Banks, Central Banks of Savings Banks Finland (CBSBF), Sp Mortgage Bank (SPMB) and their central institution Union Co-op together with certain other product and service companies form the Amalgamation of Savings Banks (as laid down in the Amalgamations Act) Under the Amalgamations Act, the Savings Banks, CBSBF, Sp Mortgage Bank and the Union Co-op are jointly liable for each others' debts and commitments Solid financial position Total assets were EUR 10.5bn at the end of 30 June 2017.
-The Group's earnings before taxes amounted to EUR 40.5m and return on equity was 3.4%.
-High quality loan book of EUR 7.4bn consists mainly of residential mortgages & low loan loss impairments of 0.20% (annualised) at the end of June 2017 Large and stable deposit base of EUR 6.2bn comprises the largest part of the Group's funding Strong capital position reflected by a CET1 ratio of 18.3% and a total capital ratio of 19.3% at the end of June 2017 Solid leverage ratio of 9.3% at the end of 30 June 2017 (Tier 1 Capital / Total Liabilities) Funding & Ratings S&P Global Ratings has assigned 'A-/A-2' long- and short-term counterparty credit ratings to CBSBF, the entity responsible for senior unsecured financing.
+The Savings Banks Group The Savings Banks Group is the oldest banking group in Finland consisting of 23 Savings Banks as well as entities providing products and services to the Savings Banks The Group has close to 500,000 customers and about 150 branch offices across Finland The main focus is on retail customers which comprise 75% of lending and is predominantly in form of mortgages.
+Other target groups include SMEs (18% of lending) and agricultural customers (7% of lending) The Group has close to a 5% market share in household lending and close to a 6% market share in household deposits.
+The market shares have been growing steadily over the past years In 2017, the Savings Banks Group had on average 1,343 employees The Amalgamation of Savings Banks The 23 Savings Banks, Central Banks of Savings Banks Finland (CBSBF), Sp Mortgage Bank (SPMB) and their central institution Union Co-op together with certain other product and service companies form the Amalgamation of Savings Banks (as laid down in the Amalgamations Act) Under the Amalgamations Act, the Savings Banks, CBSBF, Sp Mortgage Bank and the Union Co-op are jointly liable for each others' debts and commitments Solid financial position Total assets were EUR 11.3bn at the end of 31 December 2017.
+The Group's profit before taxes amounted to EUR 88.2m and return on equity was 7.3%.
+High quality loan book of EUR 7.8bn consists mainly of residential mortgages & low loan loss impairments of 0.17% at the end of December 2017 Large and stable deposit base of EUR 6.4bn comprises the largest part of the Group's funding Strong capital position reflected by a CET1 ratio of 18.2% and a total capital ratio of 19.1% at the end of 31 December 2017 Solid leverage ratio of 8.8% at the end of 31 December 2017 (Tier 1 Capital / Total Liabilities) Funding & Ratings S&P Global Ratings has assigned 'A-/A-2' long- and short-term counterparty credit ratings to CBSBF, the entity responsible for senior unsecured financing of the Group.
 The outlook on the ratings is stable.
 As the central credit institution CBSBF's ratings reflect the wider Group's franchise and creditworthiness Sp Mortgage Bank is responsible for issuance of covered bonds within the Group and issued cover bonds are rated 'AAA' by S&P Global Ratings The 100% Finnish prime mortgage cover pool is well diversified, with a majority of the pool located in growth centers and their close proximity.
-The pool has no non-performing loans
+The pool has no non-performing loans and has average LTV of 58.5% at the end of December 2017